FREQUENTLY ASKED QUESTIONS…

 Do I have to drink Glucola® For gestational diabetes testing?

 The only agenda with this test is to help YOU know what your body is doing during your pregnancy.
-This information can help you keep your baby safe for an out of hospital birth.
+This information can help you keep your baby stay safe for an out of hospital birth.

 What do you bring to the birth?
 What will I need?
 Do I have to purchase a birth kit?

-It can be described as her bringing the birth center to you.
-Emily brings all the things… including a assistant/student or three, and occasionally another midwife or two depending on circumstances.
-She brings all sorts of emergency equipment and supplies, just in case.
-She can also bring a professional birth pool when desired (and planned for) and a birth stool.
-There is an affordable, custom, and complete kit that you will need to purchase by 35 weeks.
+There is an affordable, custom, and complete birth kit that you will need to purchase by 35 weeks.
+This has the disposable supplies that are used during your labor and delivery.
 This kit is currently under $100 (it can be more if you opt for extras- or a water birth).
-The only things you will need to provide outside of the birth kit are a few household items like your regular bath towels, washcloths, a mixing bowl, heating pad, etc. She will let you know about that before the birth.
+The only things you will need to have available in your home (outside of the birth kit) are a few household items like your regular bath towels, washcloths, a mixing bowl, a heating pad, etc. She will let you know about that before the birth.
 There is also a simple file in the Document section of the Mobile Midwife App that is available to you to see at the onset of care.

 Am I allowed to eat and drink in labor?